wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

-= 1.0.0 =
-* Initial release.
-= 1.0.1 =
-* Minor adjustments to release (first pluginitis)
-= 1.0.2 =
+= 1.1.0 =
+* Added a color picker to the Admin styling area to make color selections quicker
+* Added the ability to change the detail data labels and their width
+* Added the ability to turn off the display of all detail data items should you want to store the values but not display them
+* Added the ability to navigate to the specified "site" URL when you click on the thumbnail as opposed to opening up a larger image in a litebox
+* Added the ability to specify a missing image URL as opposed to using the plugin provided image
+* Fixed potential issue where embedded STYLE was still being included when NOT using WEBphysiology Portfolio CSS = 1.0.2 =
 * Added support for WEBphysiology 80% opacity within IE
 * CSS adjustments
 * Updated thumbnail retrieval to change the image URL passed to timthumb to exlude the path up through the wp_content directory
+= 1.0.1 =
+* Minor adjustments to release (first pluginitis)
+= 1.0.0 =
+* Initial release.

 == Support ==

 I will do my best to correct any reported defects as soon as I can make time, but please understand that this is side work.
 That said, I also use this plugin and am keen to ensure it provides the intended functionality.
-As to requests for enhancements, feel free to make these and I'll do my best to respond to these requests and, for those I feel would benefit the majority of users, will add it to an enhancement request list.
+As to requests for enhancements, feel free to make these.
+I'll do my best to respond to your requests and, for those requests that I feel would benefit the majority of users, I'll get them on the enhancement list.
 I can't say just how quickly these would be implemented but funding the request would definitely move it up in the queue.